DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-training-personal-statement.md

 $still-time-to-apply$

 Your personal statement is your chance to make yourself memorable with teacher training providers and show them why you'll make a great teacher.

+It's an important part of your application that can determine whether you'll be accepted onto a course.

+You do not have to write it all at once – you can start it and come back to it.
+Successful candidates often take a few weeks to write their personal statements.

 ## How long should my teacher training personal statement be?